particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 ![](/assets/images/device-protection/workbench-flash.png)

-- If this works successfully, upload the product firmware binary you created in the previous step as product firmware for your product with device protection enabled.
+- If this works successfully, upload the product firmware binary you created in the previous step as product firmware for your product with Device Protection enabled.
 Mark this firmware as product default.

 - In the devices tab of your product, from the **...** menu for the device you added, select **Unmark as development**.